 In the United States, securing rights to a trademark ultimately relies on being the first to use a trademark.
 Therefore, establishing rights to a trademark (common law or otherwise) and then failing to use the trademark for an extended period of time without intending to resume use can lead to an abandoned trademark.

-Under U.S. law, failure to use a trademark for three years is considered prima facie evidence of abandonment.
+A failure to use a trademark for three years is considered prima facie evidence of abandonment.
 At that point, the burden of proving otherwise rests on the trademark owner.
 In order to revive an abandoned trademark, the owner must provide clear and convincing evidence of use.

 There are a number of cases in which a trademark owner can retain rights as long as there is continued public recognition of the trademark, despite a lack of sales over several years.
 The owner must demonstrate plans to resume using the trademark in commerce.

-Common Grounds for Presumption of Abandonment
+Common Grounds for Presumptive Abandonment